JD-AI-Research-NLP/UniRPG/README.md

 # UniRPG
-You can access the code of UniRPG by visiting https://github.com/phddamuge/UniRPG
+You can access the code of UniRPG from https://github.com/phddamuge/UniRPG